-Borrowings: The carrying amount of borrowings under the Company's revolving credit facility (the "Key Facility") with KeyBank National Association ("Key") approximates fair value due to the variable interest rate of the Key Facility and is categorized as Level 2 within the fair value hierarchy described above.
+Borrowings: The Key Facility approximates fair value due to the variable interest rate of the Key Facility and is categorized as Level 2 within the fair value hierarchy described above.
+The fair value of the NYL Facility also approximates its carrying value and is categorized as Level 2.
 Additionally, the Company considers its creditworthiness in determining the fair value of such borrowings.
 The fair value of the fixed-rate 2022 Notes (as defined in Note 7) is based on the closing public share price on the date of measurement.
-On March 31, 2020, the closing price of the 2022 Notes on the New York Stock Exchange was \$20.88 per note, or \$31.2 million.
+On June 30, 2020, the closing price of the 2022 Notes on the New York Stock Exchange was \$24.85 per note, or \$37.2 million.
 Therefore, the Company has categorized this borrowing as Level 1 within the fair value hierarchy described above.
-Based on market quotations on March 31, 2020, the Asset-Backed Notes (as defined in Note 7) were trading at par value, or \$100.0 million, and are categorized as Level 3 within the fair value hierarchy described above.
+Based on market quotations on June 30, 2020, the Asset-Backed Notes (as defined in Note 7) were trading at par value, or \$100.0 million, and are categorized as Level 3 within the fair value hierarchy described above.
 These borrowings are not recorded at fair value on a recurring basis.